 Keyword research is the foundation of SEO (search engine optimization) and crucial for success in pay per click marketing.
 The importance of proper keyword research can not be understated.
 Finding out what a client or prospect is typing, what keywords they’re using to find a law firm like yours, is a coveted insight because any successful SEO strategy relies on using the right keywords to attract your target audience to your website.
 As with just about everything else related to marketing online, having the right tools at your disposal can make all the difference.

-The following is a list of some of the best tools available across the internet for keyword research and planning:
+The following is a list of some of the best tools (both free and paid) available across the internet for keyword research and planning:

 Google Keyword Planner